Ranking - Education (iPhone)

 -“When it comes to learning apps for young learners and early readers, there is no better choice than abc PocketPhonics." ipad-applications.neiia.com

 Letter sounds are taught in small groups and a child is shown how to blend them to sound out words (e.g c-a-t is cat).

 PocketPhonics shows children how to write letters using an arrow they can follow with their finger or stylus.
 PocketPhonics supports two different writing styles, and for each style, kids can write in lowercase, uppercase and cursive.

-Letter sounds (how we say the letters when we use them in words) are not the same as the letter names (what we call the letters).
+Letter sounds are not the same as the letter names (what we call the letters).
 Montessori & other experts recommend not including letter names when teaching letter sounds as it can confuse children by introducing too much at once.
 PocketPhonics focuses solely on letter sounds so children can learn to read more quickly.

 PocketPhonics teaches the sounds for all the letters in the alphabet plus over 30 letter sounds like ‘sh’ and ‘ch’, because they are key to reading so many frequently-used words.

 Using a unique, “letter sounds make words” spelling game, children learn how to sound out and spell 160 frequently used words.